Billaferd/QuantumNexus/Species.md

 - Use of parallel universe versions of units for overwhelming force
 - Manipulation of probability to ensure favorable outcomes
 - Creation of temporal loops to trap enemy forces

+### Backstory

+The Quantum Concordat's origins lie in a civilization that achieved mastery over quantum mechanics, allowing them to perceive and manipulate multiple realities simultaneously.
+As they expanded their understanding, they began to exist across dimensions, becoming the trans-dimensional beings they are today.

+Their transformation brought them into conflict with the Chrono Weavers, as both factions sought to control the fundamental fabric of space-time.
+The war between them defied conventional understanding, fought across multiple timelines and dimensions.
+The conflict only ended when both sides realized they were causing irreparable damage to the multiverse itself.

+In the aftermath, the Quantum Concordat established a wary truce with the Chrono Weavers, with each faction agreeing to limit their manipulation of reality.
+This pact has been strained many times over the millennia but has largely held due to mutually assured destruction.

+The Concordat's unique nature made other factions initially wary of them.
+However, their ability to perceive multiple possible futures made them valuable allies.
+They formed a particularly close relationship with the Aetherian Enclave, with both factions collaborating on experiments in reality manipulation.

+In recent centuries, the Quantum Concordat has taken an interest in the Axiom Network, seeing parallels between their own manipulation of reality and the Network's control over information.
+This has led to joint projects exploring the relationship between data, consciousness, and the fabric of space-time.

+The Concordat maintains a cautious relationship with the Voidborn, recognizing them as fellow travelers of the cosmos's stranger realms.
+However, they remain vigilant against the Voidborn's chaotic nature, fearing it could disrupt the delicate balance of the multiverse.

 ## 7. The Lumina Theocracy